AaronLi43/PrivacyDemo/QUESTION_PRESENCE_AUDIT_IMPLEMENTATION.md

 - Responses without questions should trigger regeneration
 - Regenerated responses should contain appropriate questions
 - Follow-up mode responses MUST include questions to guide conversation
-- Final questions MUST include the question before concluding
+- **7th question (final question) MUST include the final question before concluding**
+- **6th question should NOT contain "NEXT_QUESTION:" prefix in user-facing responses**
 - Final follow-up questions MUST include questions to gather more information
 - Background questions should have more lenient requirements
-- Final summaries are only allowed after the final question of the entire conversation has been asked
+- Final summaries are only allowed after the 7th question has been asked and answered

 ## Future Enhancements